bullet-train-co/bullet_train-core/bullet_train/docs/upgrades.md

 ```
 git checkout main
-git merge updating-starter-repo
+git merge updating-bullet-train
 git push origin main
-git branch -d updating-starter-repo
+git branch -d updating-bullet-train
 ```

-Alternatively, if you're using GitHub, you can push the `updating-starter-repo` branch up and create a PR from it and let your CI integration do it's thing and then merge in the PR and delete the branch there.
+Alternatively, if you're using GitHub, you can push the `updating-bullet-train` branch up and create a PR from it and let your CI integration do it's thing and then merge in the PR and delete the branch there.
 (That's what we typically do.)